-The suggested approach to decision making in product quality management accomplished through unification of methods for collecting and processing text data into Intelligent Decision Support System (IDSS). architecture (subsystems and contained modules) of the obtained IDSS is presented in Figure 1.
+The suggested approach to decision making in product quality management accomplished through unification of methods for collecting and processing text data into Intelligent Decision Support System (IDSS).
+The architecture (subsystems and contained modules) of the obtained IDSS is presented in Figure 2.
 The subsystem of monitoring and data collection fills the warehouse with customer reviews and other relevant information.
 It also supports the actuality of data via automated monitoring of Internet resources and carries out data cleansing.
+In the subsystem of monitoring and data collection is realized methods of web data extraction.
 The data storage subsystem provides safe-keeping and integrity of collected reviews and results of data processing.
-In the subsystem of data analysis are realized methods of sentiment analysis, aspect extraction, aspect sentiment analysis, and decision tree.
+In the subsystem of data analysis are realized methods of aspect extraction, sentiment analysis of reviews, aspect-based sentiment analysis, and decision tree.
 In subsystem of user interaction is visualized results of analysis.